Studies show that workers are more productive when they are happy.

 Taking an interest in how your team are doing is essential, but don’t overdo it.

-Constantly interfering with an employee’s work comes across as not trusting them to do their work correctly, adding to their stress.
+Constantly micromanaging an employee’s work comes across as not trusting them to do their work correctly.

 2. Misunderstanding individual motivations